-NOTE: In addition, HIS students are required to wear professional business attire according to GREC policy.
+NOTE: In addition, HIS and MTS students are required to wear professional business attire according to GREC policy.
 The cost of this attire is unique to each individual student.

-Medical and dental students are responsible for providing white clinical uniforms and shoes, plus their third Hepatitis B vaccine injection and a signed health form.
+Medical Assistant, medical office, and dental students are responsible for providing the color surgical uniforms contained in the dress code for their class and white shoes, plus their third Hepatitis B vaccine injection and a signed health form.
 The approximate cost of a uniform and shoes is \$75.00